 Overview

-A gradient descent library can be found at Gradient Descent.
+A library implementing the basic gradient descent algorithm can be found at Gradient Descent.

 Intuition